AlexMarinescu/pyGameMath/README.md

 * Coefficients from Irradiance map

 ###TO DO:###
-* AABB/OBB/Sphere/Cylinder (The intersections between a ray and each, will be inside the ray class)
+* AABB/OBB/Sphere/Cylinder (The intersections between a ray and each, will be inside the ray class).
-* Matrix Normalizing and Finding the Determinant.
+* Spherical Harmonics.
 * Tutorial on how to use everything.

 ###Note:###